mithunmohan912/Omni-Platform/client-infrastructure/src/ocInfra/README.md

 * __capitalize__: Boolean.
 Whether or not the values should be upper case.
 If it is false, then the dropdown values will be the same returned by the search method without any modification.

 ###### Options
 * __getData__: String.
 Name of the method that will be in charge of getting the data for the autocomplete’s dropdown.
-The directive cannot infer any default behavior.
+The directive infers a default behavior defining the following options:
+    - href: url to get the data for the autocomplete’s dropdown
+    - params: name of the parameter to include in the request
 * __select__: String.
 Name of the method to use when a value of the dropdown has been selected.
 Again the directive cannot provide a default functionality in this case.
 * __typeaheadBlur__: String.
 Name of the method to invoke when the typeahead loses the focus.
 By default, the method configures the dropdown to not be shown again, preventing this way the possibility that an asynchronous getData makes it displays when the user is no longer on that input.
 Please notice two things:
     - The onUpdate (potentially the default patch on blur) method gets invoked first and then the typeaheadBlur gets invoked.